FrankDidier/Virus-Total-DidierFrank/README.md

-# Virus Total Fortinet - Didier Frank
+# Virus Total - Didier Frank

 Technologies used: Python, Docker (to containerize the application), Flask (for web application) , Redis (for message broker) , celery (running asynchronous task), postgres (for database), Linux, Gitpod (for running environment).